 All Spaces & Technology

 The garden landscaping is simple but elegant, featuring five yellow birch trees and groundcover.
 Yellow birch is a native New England tree that can be found on steep hillsides and mountains, especially to the north of Northampton; it is loved for its shiny silvery-yellow appearance.
+Outside, heated walkways provide all season access to the Courtyard.

 The trees are complemented with a groundcover of barren strawberry, which is not actually a strawberry, but a botanical relative.
 This perennial occurs throughout much of the eastern US and makes for an active competitor to weeds, with small yellow flowers in the spring and dense green foliage throughout the growing season.